 There are three parts to CBT:

-- How you think (cognitive) can and does change your behavior
+- How you think (cognitive) affects your behavior.

+“Cognitive Behavior Therapy is focused on the present rather than the past,” said Deanna Barch, Ph.D., Associate Professor of Psychology in Arts & Sciences at Washington University and supervisor of the social anxieties group therapy project.
 “It’s focused on the kinds of thoughts, beliefs, ideas that people have currently and how that influences their emotions and behaviors.
 It also focuses on what behaviors you are actually engaging in and not engaging in at the moment, in the here-and-now.”

-Biofeedback & Neurofeedback treatments for OCD
+Biofeedback & Neurofeedback for OCD